-This water is purchased by the DuPage Water Commission from the City of Chicago via the Lexington St. Pumping Station for distribution to its 28 member communities and private utilities covering DuPage County.
-Each member purchases their water from the DuPage Water Commission for distribution to their customers.
+Lake Michigan water is purchased by the DuPage Water Commission (DWC) from the City of Chicago via the Lexington St. Pumping Station for distribution to the DWC 28 member communities and private utilities covering DuPage County.
+Each member purchases its water from the DWC for distribution to their customers.